brainlid/langchain/README.md

 # LangChain

-TODO: Highlight where to start on the project.
-The LLMChain is the central point for using the library.

-**NOTE**: This project is under active development and is subject to significant changes.

 **LangChain** is a framework for developing applications powered by language models.
 It enables applications that are:

 - **Data-aware:** connect a language model to other sources of data